TEDxAuckland/tedx-auckland-site/src/_drafts/paul-wood-his-journey.md

 If I can't tell the difference between shame and guilt then my brain is going to assume the worst and think what I feel is shame.
 As a result, I’m going to assume there's something broken and wrong with me, which means that I'm irredeemable as a person.
 Whereas, if I can correctly identify between them, I can recognise when the distress I feel is guilt resulting from my behaviour rather than shame because of who I am.
 Being able to distinguish between these gives me hope and motivation as it means I can recognise that it’s within my power to change my future behaviour and therefore do better and be better.

 I make a real effort to go out and make myself vulnerable, particularly to groups of people who are not used to that.
-To role model that it’s okay to admit to people that you are not perfect and don’t always feel happy and in control.
+The aim is to role model that it’s okay to admit to people that you are not perfect and don’t always feel happy and in control.
 For example, I have spoken to soldiers and professional athletes who inhabit hyper masculine environments (from a traditional sense) and often think they gain the most from this because they're often least exposed to it, and are in environments where some of the more traditional ideas about masculinity are reinforced.

 > How do you personally cope with new challenges and stress?